 Week 2: Resolution – Enhance Your Spiritual Well-being

-Day 8: Life is more than what we eat.
-Develop a daily journaling/reflection time.
-During your reflection time consider those things you listed as important to you and reflect on how your plan is going.
-This can be the real meat of behavior change.
+- Day 8: Life is more than what we eat.
+Develop a daily journal/reflection time.
+During your reflection time consider those things you listed as important to you and reflect on how your plan is going in relation to these goals.
+This accountability can be the real meat of behavior change.
 Do you need to address emotional eating?
 Are you struggling with a firm resolution to changing a behavior?
-Focus back on your purpose for wanting to change the behavior.
+Spend day 8 focusing on your vision and on your purpose for wanting to change your behavior.

-Day 9: Life your life fully.
-Eat 5 fruits and vegetables today.
+- Day 9: Live your life fully.
+Eat five fruits and vegetables today.
 Yes!
-Eating your fruits and vegetables can help you to life life fully.
-Not only do they provide important nutrients that give you energy and possibly decrease negative emotions such as depression, they will help you to attain a healthy weight.
-IF you continue to journal (which I hope you will), note how you are feeling.
-Tracking just your fruits and vegetables is also a great action for today.
+Eating your fruits and vegetables can help you to live life fully.
+Not only do they provide important nutrients that give you energy and possibly decrease negative emotions such as depression, they can also help you reach and maintain a healthy weight.
+If you continue to journal (which we hope you will), note how you are feeling.
+Tracking just your fruits and vegetables is also a great activity for today.
 When you get to dinner, count how many vegetables (1/2 cooked or 1 cup raw) you have eaten.
 Before you put anything else on your plate, fill it with the remaining vegetable servings!

-Day 11: Undivided heart.
+- Day 11: Undivided heart.
 Do you believe firmly in your plan?
 Determination comes with a solid focus.
-Has there been a time you wanted something, but were not SO determined that you would overcome any obstacle to get what you wanted?
+Has there been a time you wanted something, but were not so determined that you would overcome any obstacle to get what you wanted?
 An undivided heart indicates that you do not waver at all.
-Your heart and mind are committed to the purpose.
+Spend today focusing on the heart of your effort and do all you can to ensure that your heart and mind are aligned to the purpose.

-Day 12: Restate your plan.
-Overcome challenges by restating what your plan is.
-Keep on the focus looking at your plan and following maybe one of the small actions you would like.
+- Day 12: Restate your plan.
+Continuously reminding yourself of your plan can reaffirm your conviction, keep you on track, and give you the power to overcome your obstacles.
+Keep this in mind and focus your efforts on one action at a time.
 This is also a good time to look back at the affirmations you have written, or write some new ones!

 Slow and Steady Wins the Race

 Struggling to make your plan work?
-Consider Wellness Coaching. https://www.balancedwellnessky.com/blog/wellness-coaching/what-is-wellness-coaching/#/
+Consider wellness coaching.
+Learn about wellness coaching here.